 She deserves the description ‘much-loved’.
 Her work is lyrical, precise, exacting, timeless.

 Now in her ninth decade, she is as assured in her art as she ever was.
 With age and aging as her sprightly theme in these new and selected poems, she is light on her feet and—even in her soberest moments—lifts the heart.
-If you have somehow escaped reading her before, prepare for a particular pleasure.

 How nimble the old are, balancing

 as the world gyrates beneath them—fast—faster.